drBenway/pixi-vn-wiki/start/canvas-images.md

 await image.load()
 ```

 In some cases you may need to ensure that multiple images are displayed at the same time.
-In this case, you can use the `loadImage` function to load a array of `CanvasImage`.
+In this case, you can use the `loadImage` function to load a array of `ImageSprite`.

 ```typescript
 import { addImage, loadImage } from '@drincs/pixi-vn'